johnnywang1994/script-custom-module/README.md

   // optional, if you want to give the dependency module as object without fetching
   // reference to below part "Sourcemap Mode"
   sourceMap: {},
+  // optional, if you want to use your custom loader to compile files
+  loaders: window.CustomScript.defaultLoaders,
 });
 ```